What is happiness? What is joy?

 With its unique combination of storytelling, interviews, memoir, and activities, Full Heart Living: Conversations with the Happiest People I Know is as fun and engaging as it is relatable and practical.

-Pulling himself out of darker times, the author’s vulnerability touches the soul, and the lessons he
+Pulling himself out of darker times, the author’s vulnerability touches the soul, and the lessons he learns make complex ideas simple and doable.

 Beyond happiness, this book reveals how to live, with your arms outstretched and your heart wide open.